oscarmickelin/fle_3d/README.md

 Code accompanying the paper: https://arxiv.org/abs/2406.05922

-If you find the code useful, please consider citing the above paper.
+If you find the code useful, please cite the above paper.

 ## Installation
 ```bash